reactome-fi/sc_regulatory_network/README.md

 4. Utilize the resulting networks to analyze TF and pathway interactions and their impact on gene expression regulation.
 5. Load the network into ReactomeFIViz, a Cytoscape App, for fuzzy logic based simulation.
 For more information about this, see https://reactome.org/userguide/reactome-fiviz.

 Note: Additional instructions and guidelines will be provided within the repository soon to assist with specific usage scenarios.
+The code here is still in a very early stage with many hard-coded file names.
+Please let us know if you'd like to try but with errors.

 ### Contributing:
 Contributions, bug reports, and feature requests are welcome.